material-components/material-components-web-react/packages/tab/README.md

 Prop Name | Type | Description
 --- | --- | ---
-active | boolean | If true will activate the indicator. className | string | Classes to appear on className attribute of root element. fade | boolean | If enabled will use the fade animation for transitioning to other tabs. icon | boolean | Indicates that the indicator is an icon instead of an underline. previousIndicatorClientRect | ClientRect | The indicator's clientRect that was previously activated. onTransitionEnd | function | transitionend event callback handler.
+active | boolean | If true will activate the tab and indicator. className | string | Classes to appear on className attribute of root element. fadeIndicator | boolean | Enables a fading indicator, instead of sliding (default). indicator | function | Function that is passed props as an argument, that must return a `<TabIndicator />` element.
+The `<TabIndicator />` element must be passed `active`, `ref`, and `previousIndicatorClientRect` props.
+See example above. minWidth | boolean | If true will display the `<Tab />` as narrow as possible. minWidthIndicator | boolean | If true will display the `<TabIndicator />` to the size of the longest content element. previousIndicatorClientRect | ClientRect | The indicator's clientRect that was previously activated. onTransitionEnd | function | transitionend event callback handler.